Binoculars Glossary

 Close Range Focus

-Minimum Focus Distance, is the shortest distance that binoculars can focus on an object.
+Minimum Focus Distance, the shortest distance that binoculars can focus on an object.
 Roof-prism glasses are better in this aspect than Porro prism glasses.
 The best roof prism bino can be focused on objects just under 6 feet (2m).

 Diopter adjustment